gcaddick/ASHT/README.md

 The next challenge was using the metric filters, especially the pattern for each of: logging in without MFA, unauthorized API calls and usage of the root account.
 For finding the correct pattern for each metric filter, I used [Fugue](https://docs.fugue.co/FG_R00055.html), which gave a step by step for setting the filter and alarm but I used it for the pattern.
-However the pattern was not the right syntax and thats where I found this [stackoverflow](https://stackoverflow.com/questions/63668422/getting-invalidparameterexception-while-trying-to-setup-cloudwatch-log-filter-vi) resource to edit the patterns to work.
+However the pattern was not the right syntax and that's where I found this [stackoverflow](https://stackoverflow.com/questions/63668422/getting-invalidparameterexception-while-trying-to-setup-cloudwatch-log-filter-vi) resource to edit the patterns to work.
 I am not
 100% sure I have set up the filter and alarm correctly, but the root usage works as mentioned earlier, this was done by using [this recource](https://docs.fugue.co/FG_R00062.html).
 At the moment, they are set up to a period of 60s and threshold set to 0.
 When the alarm goes into alarm state, this is sent to a SNS topic which a temporary email is subscribed to and therefore gets an email notification.

 Finally deleting the default VPCs seems like a step too far for me.
-From my research of how to delete these, its done manually via the management console or via creating a script like this [delete-vpc.sh script](https://gist.github.com/jokeru/e4a25bbd95080cfd00edf1fa67b06996).
+From my research of how to delete these, it's done manually via the management console or via creating a script like this [delete-vpc.sh script](https://gist.github.com/jokeru/e4a25bbd95080cfd00edf1fa67b06996).

-To implement this script (delete_vpc.sh), I would do it one of two ways, very similar but sligtly different.
+To implement this script (delete_vpc.sh), I would do it one of two ways, very similar but slightly different.
-1. Spin up an EC2 instance and make delete_vpc.sh the user data (with a couple of modifcations), therefore deleting the default IGWs, subnets, and VPCs when the EC2 instance spins up for the first time.
+1. Spin up an EC2 instance and make delete_vpc.sh the user data (with a couple of modifications), therefore deleting the default IGWs, subnets, and VPCs when the EC2 instance spins up for the first time.
 2. Spin up an EC2 instance where in the user data, the instance grabs the delete_vpc.sh file from a S3 bucket (for example) and runs it

-I think both options would work, I think I may need to include more in the terrafomr file, such as a temporary vpc to run the instance in, but would not know unless I tried.
+I think both options would work, I think I may need to include more in the terraform file, such as a temporary vpc to run the instance in, but I would not know unless I tried.